You have a long hike in a couple of weeks, and what should you expect? Will you able to cover those 50 or 100 miles that you’ve set out to hike?

 - The rule has been corrected to account for descent as well.
 On a 5-12-degree decline, subtract 10 minutes for every 1,000 feet.
 On an over 12-degree decline, add 10 minutes for every 1,000 feet.

-Keep in mind that the original formulation implies a speed of 3 miles per hour on flat land.
-Adjusting the rule for other speeds is simple – you just substitute the desired speed into the rule.
+Remember that the original formulation implies a speed of 3 miles per hour on flat land.
+Adjusting the rule for other speeds is simple—substitute the desired speed.

-The most interesting thing about Naismith’s rule is that it provides an estimate of how much time it takes to cover sloped land.
-Naismith has estimated that every 2,000 feet of elevation take an additional hour of time.
-By a way of a few simple calculations, we find out that 250 feet take additional 7.5 minutes, 500 feet take 15 minutes, 1,000 feet take half an hour, 4,000 feet take 2 hours, and so on.
+The most interesting thing about Naismith’s rule is that it estimates how long it takes to cover sloped land.
+Naismith has estimated that every 2,000 feet of elevation takes an additional hour.
+By way of a few simple calculations, we find out that 250 feet take an extra 7.5 minutes, 500 feet take 15 minutes, 1,000 feet take half an hour, 4,000 feet take 2 hours, and so on.

-And when you take into account the recent corrections to the rule, you can do pretty complex calculations.
+And when you consider the recent corrections to the rule, you can do pretty complex calculations.
 Not that you really need to calculate anything, but if you like math, go ahead.
 You may also quickly do the math using online calculators.

 There are even more convoluted ways of determining hiking speed and duration.
-One of them is Tobler’s hiking function which takes into account the slope of the surface.
-This is a more difficult function involving derivatives and trigonometry, so we won’t cover it here not to make the material too difficult to read.
+One is Tobler’s hiking function, which considers the surface’s slope.
+This is a more difficult function involving derivatives and trigonometry, so we won’t cover it here to make the material too difficult to read.
 Check out the function yourself if interested.

 Factors Determining Covered Distance Per Day

-We mentioned above that speed is key in your ability to cover large distances.
-But what are the factors that determine how fast you can go and how much land you will be able to cover a day?
+We mentioned above that speed is key to your ability to cover large distances.
+But what are the factors that determine how fast you can go and how much land you will be able to cover in a day?

 General fitness

 First comes general fitness.
-Needless to say, if you are fit, then you can hike faster, and you can maintain a fast pace longer.
+Needless to say, if you are fit, you can hike faster and maintain a fast pace longer.
 As a result, a fit and experienced backpacker can cover much more land than a newbie.

-If you are new to hiking, then assume that you will be able to do less per day than you’d expect.
-At the initial stages, you should work on achieving 15 miles per day without exhausting yourself or pushing yourself to the limit.
+If you are new to hiking, assume that you can do less per day than you’d expect.
+In the initial stages, you should work on achieving 15 miles per day without exhausting yourself or pushing yourself to the limit.

-An experienced hiker also knows that it’s important to conserve stamina in the long run.
-Going fast the first couple of miles won’t do any good for you since you’ll get exhausted and won’t be able to continue the journey as quick.
+An experienced hiker also knows that conserving stamina in the long run is essential.
+Going fast the first couple of miles won’t do any good for you since you’ll get exhausted and won’t be able to continue the journey as quickly.
 Choose a slower but steady pace instead – something like 2 miles every hour for an 8-hour day should be good enough.

 Terrain